spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/blog/release-posts/index.html.md

 ### Deprecations, removals, and breaking changes

-Announcements for deprecations and removals appear in GitLab Docs and in the release post of the corresponding milestone, as indicated in the announcement yml file.
+Deprecations and removal announcements appear in GitLab Docs and in the release post of the announcement's corresponding milestone.

-Before announcing a deprecation or removal, review [GitLab's guidance](https://about.gitlab.com/handbook/product/gitlab-the-product/#breaking-changes-deprecations-and-removing-features) to ensure you are minimizing disruption for our customers and providing the required advance notice for workflow changes.
+Before announcing a deprecation or removal, review [GitLab's guidance](https://about.gitlab.com/handbook/product/gitlab-the-product/#breaking-changes-deprecations-and-removing-features) to ensure you are minimizing disruption for our customers, providing the required advance notice for workflow changes, and have [determined if the change is a breaking change](https://about.gitlab.com/handbook/product/gitlab-the-product/#breaking-changes).

 #### Milestone due dates